Skip to main content

 Accounts Overview

-An overview of the different account types in Recap
+Understanding the different account types in Recap and how to import your transactions.

 How do accounts work?